 Health and Wellness services are available to help create a healthy learning environment.
 Staying healthy – physically and mentally – will help students achieve their academic goals.
 Western offers many medical, health and wellness resources for students.

 Propel is part of Western’s Campus-Linked Accelerator program and is quickly emerging as one of Southwestern Ontario’s most active startup accelerators.
 Propel provides co-working space, world-class mentorship, seed funding, and hosts training programs, events, and workshops for startups at all stages of growth.
 It is also the home of PSI, a sales-focused incubator program for the region’s most promising entrepreneurs.

 Affiliated University Colleges

-Students attending any one of our three Affiliated University Colleges also have access to Western’s facilities.
+Students attending any 1 of our 3 Affiliated University Colleges also have access to Western’s facilities.
 You enjoy and participate in academic opportunities and student life in both environments.
 If you graduate from an Affiliate, you receive your degree from Western University.
 See their individual pages on this website for more information.